 Join us at one of our Circle of Peers events

 Circle of Peers was launched in 2007.
 We recognised that People Professionals valued opportunities to meet and exchange experiences.
-These events also provide a support mechanisms for our candidates.
+These events also provide a support mechanism for our candidates.

 Circle of Peers events are good for People Professionals who give so much to others and yet do not take care of themselves.

-Why not come along at a venue that suits you.
+Why not come along on a date that suits you.